Nick Foligno Game Preview: Blackhawks vs. Stars

 Foligno Season Stats Insights

+- In 35 games this season, Foligno has a plus-minus rating of -2, while averaging 17:54 on the ice per game.

+- In Foligno's 35 games played this season he's scored in five of them, but has yet to post a multi-goal effort.

-- In five of 34 games this season, Foligno has scored a goal, with three of those games resulting in multiple goals.
+- In 10 of 35 games this year, Foligno has registered a point, and five of those games included multiple points.

-- Foligno has a point in 10 of 34 games this year, with multiple points in five of them.
+- Foligno has posted an assist in a game seven times this year in 35 games played, including multiple assists once.

-- In seven of 34 games this year, Foligno has had an assist, including one match with at least two.

-- Foligno's odds on his point total prop carry an implied probability of 46.5% that he hits the over.
+- Foligno's implied probability to go over his point total is 47.6% based on the odds.

-- The implied probability of Foligno going over his assist prop bet, based on the odds, is 32.3%.
+- There is an implied probability of 33.3% of Foligno going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.